Supervision for psychotherapists or counsellors

 Interested in attachment?

 Are you a psychotherapist or counsellor thinking about attachment in your clinical work?
 It might be that it makes sense in theory, but you struggle to apply it to clinical work with clients.
 Perhaps you have been wondering about how the different attachment styles work in real life and how that might affect the way you work with them?
-Or you are reflecting on how your own attachment style affects the fit between you and your client?
+Or are you reflecting on how your own attachment style affects the fit between you and your client?

-If you have answered yes to any of the above, why not consider attachment based supervision?
-This could be as an add on to your usual supervision, or as your main form of supervision.
+If you have answered yes to any of the above, why not consider attachment-based supervision?
+This could be as an add-on to your usual supervision, or as your main form of supervision.

 My approach